Brought to you in association with

 Once you know it's a valid complaint

-If it’s a minor problem, eg a poorly made coffee or pen that doesn’t work, you must put it right as soon as possible.
+If it’s a minor problem, for example a poorly made coffee or pen that doesn’t work, you must put it right as soon as possible.
 This means offering a remedy, which is either a:

 • replacement